Antonio Seijas: Biography

 O Soño da Serpe is his first novel, with events in his homeland.
 It is suitable for youth and adult audiences.

 In the musical area, he is best known for his work on album covers for musicians.
-A good example is Happiness Is the Road from the band Marillion.
+He has designed the artwork for every album of Norwegian band Gazpacho (band) since 2005's Firebird.
+Another good example is Happiness Is the Road from the band Marillion.

-He contributed to the album Demon, from Norwegian band Gazpacho, and illustrated albums from bands Discanto, Harvest, The Wishing Tree, Nine Stones Close, John Jowitt's arK, 50Hz and The Dave.
+Furthermore he illustrated albums from bands Discanto, Harvest, The Wishing Tree, Nine Stones Close, John Jowitt's arK, 50 Hz and The Dave.

 In 2020, he won the award for best graphic novel, with the bookA Chaira, a particularly ambitious work, with literature, drawing and a fantastic book design.

 Illustration

 His art was exhibited in several places.
 He created logos for David Lynch Foundation Music.